Pan Roasted Chicken Thighs

 Serving Suggestions

-With a Fresh Salad: Serve alongside a crisp arugula or kale salad with a lemon vinaigrette.
+With a Fresh Salad: Serve alongside a Healthy Spring Salad with Carrot, Radish, Quinoa, and Dill

 Final Thoughts

-Give it a try and let me know—are you team chicken thighs now?
+Give it a try and let me know in the comments below—are you team chicken thighs now?

 Five pan seared bone-in chicken thighs in a skillet on a countertop for serving.